Scrapping HS2 northern leg would be ‘disaster’, says ex-Tory treasury minister

 He served as economic secretary to the Treasury, a ministerial post, until September 2016.
 Upon leaving government he also resigned the Tory whip and became an independent crossbencher.

-As head of economic research at Goldman Sachs in 2001 he published a paper in which he coined the term “Brics” – Brazil, Russia, India, China – to refer to fast-growing developing economies.
+As head of economic research at Goldman Sachs in 2001 he published a paper in which he coined the term “Brics” – Brazil, Russia, India, China – to refer to the group of fast-growing developing economies.
 The term has since entered widespread usage.

 Last year the crossbench peer led a review of investment policy for Labour.
 Writing in The Independent in August the economist said both parties should abandon "petty and arbitrary fiscal rules” holding back growth and that the governemnt needed better formal advice on what infrastructure to invest in.